asyozu/RiotEsportsRewardsBot/README.md

-# LoL Esports Drops Watcher
+# LoL Esports Drops Farmer

 A lightweight **Python async bot** that simulates watching live matches on the official LoL Esports website in order to automatically track and claim **in-game drops** from Riot's LoL Esports events.